 2. Managing customers’ expectations

-Reputational damage can be reduced through being visible and engaged with customers.
+Reputational damage can be reduced by being visible and engaged with customers.
 It is one of the most important factors of flight disruption management.
-As well as minimising the impact for customers, a disruption solution gives a positive impression of the airline.
+As well as minimising the impact on customers, a disruption solution gives a positive impression of the airline.